WCA INTERNATIONAL CAUCUS

 UN Program Director News and Updates 2025

 The UN Program is in transition this year.
 I have had to make the extremely difficult decision to step down as Director of the WCA UN Program.
 I have had health issues the past several years and am not able to continue with my leadership responsibilities.
 I will be sad to leave and hope to stay in touch with those of you I have grown so close to.
+Liz Di Giorgio will continue to be the Director of the Youth Representatives Program, and will take responsibility for these updates.

-On a positive note, we have two new Youth Representatives who are already excited and animated to be part of our outreach to art students at City University of New York/Queensborough.
-Liz DiGiorgio, our Director of the Youth Rep Program is on sabbatical this year.
+On a positive note, the Youth Rep Program is thriving.
+We have two new Youth Representatives who are already excited and animated to be part of our outreach to art students at City University of New York/Queensborough.
+Liz DiGiorgio, our Director is on sabbatical this year.
 Replacing her is Dr. Kathleen Wentrack, Feminist Art Historian, Art Professor, and Chair of the Art Department.
 We consider it a great honor to have her as a mentor to the students.

 Maureen Burns-Bowie